advance100/doc_webpack/chunks.md

 The splitting points are choosen by the developer.
 By default the AMD `require` and `require.ensure` functions set a split point.

+For a demo see the [example-app](http://webpack.github.io/example-app/).
+Check Network in DevTools.

 ## chunk types

 There are these types of chunks: